AidanMcB/vlc-loop/ReadMe.md

 # How To

+## Create the cvlc user
+1. First create the user with the name `cvlc` with this command:
+`sudo adduser cvlc`

 ## mount-usb.sh
 You need to mount your USB device to a given folder.
 From there, the execution script will read from this folder to find your videos.